andrewfandrew/dbtng_example/README.md

  #### Extending form validation
  - In drupal 8 you can install the symfony derived 'validator' contrib module
- - This enables a library of real-world datatype validators.
-See [Symfony validator docs](https://symfony.com/doc/current/validation.html)
+ - This enables a library of real-world datatype validators [symfony validator](https://symfony.com/doc/current/validation.html).